More on Starship Troopers, Robert A. Heinlein’s 1959 handbook of civics and military organization.

 In 1959, digital computers were not all that important.
 Analog computers and devices like harmonic analyzers were maybe not commonplace, but important none-the-less.
 The armored suits are certainly envisioned as being analog, electromechanical, with synchros and gyros and analog negative feedback.
 Reading Starship Troopers today, when digital electronics are universal and pervasive, brings to mind an entirely different vision than Heinlein, a mechanical engineer educated in the 1920s, probably had.

 My guess is that Heinlein had a kind of “dieselpunk” image of them.
-He was an officer on US Navy ships in the 1930s, and wored as a “civilain aeronautical engineer” during WW2.
+He was an officer on US Navy ships in the 1930s, and worked as a “civilain aeronautical engineer” during WW2.
 That’s the pinnacle of slide-rule engineering, and specialized mechanism design.

-I recall being entranced by the MI’s armored suits on my first read of the book, but my own engineering education and life experience has made them seem less and less realistic.
+I recall being entranced by the MI’s armored suits on my first read of the book.
+My own engineering education and life experience has made them seem less and less realistic.
 What’s the energy source?
 Batteries?
 Internal combustion?
 Small nuclear reactor?
 Nothing seems to fit well, between the obvious high and bursty energy use, and the need to be portable.
 Here in the 21st Century, it seems possible to digitally do all the control algorithms such a suit would need, but I imagine that creating analog PID control loops would be arduous.

 Two ideas fall out of this: